How to Encourage Kids to Exercise

 • Time to take the bikes out for a ride

-• It’s “wheels day”—let’s find an open parking lot where we can safely ride scooters, balance bikes, or bicycles
+• It’s “wheels day”—let’s find an open parking lot where we can safely ride some ride ons like scooters, balance bikes, or bicycles

 • A quick soccer game at the local park